zaproxy/zap-api-docs/source/includes/contributing.md

       such as determiners, pronouns, conjunctions, and prepositions.
 Use the following [link](https://capitalizemytitle.com/#Chicago) for guidance.
       - Recommended: The Spider Tutorial **with** APIs

-    * For normal sentences dont [capitalize](https://www.grammarly.com/blog/capitalization-rules/) random words in the middle of the sentences.
+    * For normal sentences don't [capitalize](https://www.grammarly.com/blog/capitalization-rules/) random words in the middle of the sentences.

 * Number formatting
     * In general spell out the number if it starts a sentence or is less than ten or an ordinal number.